ZaidSultan10/easy-generator-assessment/README.md

 For any further questions please reach out to zaidsultan09@gmail.com

 Hope you like it.
 Ignore the UI.
+The functionality works as expected